County Agriculture Profiles

 Collapse ▲This project was a collaboration between the NC State Extension Local Food Program, NC FarmLink, and the Center for Environmental Farming Systems (CEFS).

 This Local Food and Farms infographic is designed for economic developers, planners, local food advocates, and community members to understand the impact of their county and region to the overall NC agricultural economic impact.
 The economic indicators provided here can help local governments as they design ways to support agricultural businesses as key components of vibrant and resilient, local, and rural economies.
 Each region in North Carolina presents a unique set of opportunities for sustainable economic growth and entrepreneurship.
-To help start the conversation, we created discussion points for County Agriculture Profiles.
+To help start the conversation, we created discussion points for Farms and Food Profiles.

 Consider one example: When school systems purchase food from local farmers, students benefit from access to healthy fresh produce, farmers benefit from sales into local schools, and the community benefits because these local sales are spent at other local businesses.
 This type of local business opportunity keeps farms in production, maintaining North Carolina’s agricultural asset base both in terms of land and farming know-how.
 And it keeps dollars spent on food circulating among other local businesses.

-Additional Resources
+Supporting Resources

 - Data Sources & Definitions for Local Profiles: A list of data items, what they mean, and where to locate them within the Ag Census data.